-Common among the colonized were insurgencies were replete in the Philippines, and continued the early 1900s against the Americans.
+Common among the colonized were insurgencies that continued into the early 1900s against the Americans.
 The American period, however, banked on the promising agricultural potential of the province as railways and roads were built, irrigation was widened, and housing was improved.
 The Second World War put the highly accessible province in complete disarray, where it took years after the war before it was able to get back on its feet.

 Now, the province is home to 2.15 million people scattered across its 27 municipalities and 5 cities.
 It relies not only in rice production but also on other agricultural products like milk, mangoes, bananas, and onions, and its aforementioned five cities have increasingly become highly urbanized.
 It continues to have a viable tourism industry via its old historical churches, natural parks, and countless town festivals.
 With just about every aspect of life covered in Nueva Ecija, residence in the area continues to be at its most promising.